Home Data TensorFlow Machine Learning Cookbook - Second Edition

 There's more...

 If we wish to add other operations to our graphs that are not listed here, we must create our own from the preceding functions.
-Here is an example of an operation not listed previously that we can add to our graph.
-We choose to add a custom polynomial function, :
+Here is an example of an operation that wasn't used previously that we can add to our graph.
+We chose to add a custom polynomial function, , using the following code:

 def custom_polynomial(value):